 Our readers generally have a thorough understanding of the benefits of and business case for sustainability and the low-hanging fruit in terms of tips for implementation, and are looking for new insights, ideas, strategies, innovations, etc. SB can offer some guidance, but in general we encourage writers to address topics that they feel passionate about and about which they feel they have an advanced level of domain knowledge.
 A few broad suggestions:

-Tap your inner guru.
+- Tap your inner guru.
 Sharing your expertise is what counts.
-Shoot for the kind of analysis/advice piece our readers might forward to their colleagues.
+Shoot for the kind of analysis/advice/metrics piece our readers might forward to their colleagues.

 That depends on the topic at hand.
 SB articles run from brief, blog-style posts to 1,500-word, magazine-style essays.
 If you find yourself hitting the 1,500-word mark with no conclusion in sight, you may want to revisit your original plans for the piece and select just one or two core ideas to focus on.

 The Internet caters to short attention spans, so structure is extremely important.
-You may have just 10 or 15 seconds to capture your audience, so plan to present your thesis up top - second paragraph at the latest.
+You may have just 10-15 seconds to capture your audience, so plan to present your thesis up top — second paragraph at the latest.